GeoscienceAustralia/ML-preprocessing/README.md

 For `pbs` batch jobs, check example pbs scripts in the `preprocessing/pbs` folder in this repository.

+## Running Tests on Gadi:

+Note that if you have a local version of Python3 installed in your environment, running `pytest` in the `tests` folder will likely fail, with `gdal` being reported as missing.
+In such cases, run `pytest` as follows:

+`python3 -m pytest`

+The above will run the system version of `pytest` and the tests should all runs to completion.

 ## User Parameters

 `multiscale.py` takes the following input parameters: